 People often ask if they are too old to code.
-It’s a very strange question, with a very simple answer.
+It’s a very strange question with a very simple answer.
 You’re never too old to code.
 Why’s it a strange question?
-Well, to us it implies that there should be an age-point where once you reach it, you must stop coding.
+Well, to us, it implies that there should be an age point where once you reach it, you must stop coding.
 Thankfully, no such point exists.
-Coding is achievable by all ages.
+Coding is achievable for all ages.
 It can be learned by anyone from a very young age to the day you decide to stop working with computers.

 To be honest, the thought that there’s an age limit on coding is slightly depressing.
 Many of our students are career changers.
 They have decided that they’ve had enough of their current career path and they have opted to jump into one of the fastest and most innovative industries in existence.
 To think that there could be a cut-off point as to what age you can jump into this career is just wrong.

 Perhaps, some people ask this question because the stereotype of a coder is a young guy (yep, the stereotype is usually male), with glasses and a lust for getting into some kind of international danger.
 The truth is, a coder could be male, female, tall, small, young or old.
 It takes all sorts.